25prabhu10/notes/docs/Languages/Shell-Scripting/Bash-Snippets.md

 mpv --demuxer-lavf-format=video4linux2 --demuxer-lavf-o-set=input_format=mjpeg av://v4l2:/dev/video0
 ```

-In some cases this can lead to drastic improvements in quality and performance (5FPS -> 30FPS for example), [see the mpv documentation](https://github.com/mpv-player/mpv/wiki/Video4Linux2-Input)
+In some cases this can lead to drastic improvements in quality and performance (_5 FPS_ -> _30 FPS_ for example), [see the mpv documentation](https://github.com/mpv-player/mpv/wiki/Video4Linux2-Input)

 ## Python